ivaliullinbars/archive/README.md

 It does not work on these platforms:

-* On OS X iso formats are unsupported.
-The version of libarchive distributed with both 10.8 and 10.9 seems to have trouble with all iso derivatives.
+* On OS X iso formats are only supported if you have a 3.x version of libarchive, which OS X doesn't ship with.
+The code makes an attempt to pick the latest homebrew libarchive, so if you use that packaging system, you can `brew install libarchive` and it will "just work".
-  Patches welcome for fixes!
+  * Alternatively, you can set `LIBARCHIVE_PATH` in your environment to your own build of libarchive 3.x which will also resolve this issue.

 * SmartOS "base64 1.9.1".
 The version of libarchive they distribute via pkgsrc is broken, see this URL:

   http://freebsd.1045724.n5.nabble.com/Extracting-tgz-file-Attempt-to-write-to-an-empty-file-td3910927.html

-  Regardless, installing a newer libarchive by hand will likely fix this issue.
+  Regardless, installing a newer libarchive by hand and setting `LIBARCHIVE_PATH` in your environment will likely fix this issue.

 Please let us know if your operating system isn't working!
 It'll likely complain about a part of a structure in a syscall called `stat` which varies